CS520-Fall2023/IE2-Triangle-Python-Solution/README.md

 The decision points help to create test cases addressing each branch or condition and ensures overall coverage.
 The required conditions are highlighted by the decision points for each triangle and also helps to identify potential edge cases or boundary conditions, like very small or large side lengths.
 These findings help in creating specific test cases.

-8. How did you handle the exception cases of invalid sides and triangle inequality?
-How many decision points were in the CFG for these cases?

-Ans:
    Invalid Sides
    Decision Points for Invalid Sides: 3 (One for each side's length)